 NOTE: You can read our full review of this coffee mill here.

 Our second choice is the good-looking Hario Skerton coffee mill.
 This is a very different design to the JavaPresse and a couple of the others on our list, which feature the tall, thin cylindrical shape.
-The Hario Skerton has a bowl-shaped hopper which fits on top of a glass container.
+The Hario Skerton has a bowl-shaped hopper that fits on top of a glass container.
 This arguably makes it slightly easier to use, as you can set the base on a counter and hold it firmly while using your other hand to turn the handle.
 The design also makes this grinder simpler to clean.
 The Hario Skerton features quality, adjustable ceramic burrs that grind consistently, especially at the finer end of the scale.
-While it can certainly be taken out and about, due to its size and wider shape, this grinder made our list as a good choice for anyone looking for a grinder to use primarily at home.
+While it can certainly be taken out and about, due to its size and wider shape, this grinder made our list a good choice for anyone looking for a grinder to use primarily at home.

 Overall verdict: The Hario Skerton Ceramic Coffee Mill is a quality grinder that’s a fine alternative to the common stainless steel cylindrical design.
-This is an especially fine choice if you’re looking for grinder to use at home.
+This is an especially fine choice if you’re looking for a grinder to use at home.